 - The LMU Financial Aid Office Summer Aid Application will not be available until mid-March.
 This institutional application is separate from the FAFSA and is required to be considered for summer aid.
 Check the Financial Aid Office website at financialaid.lmu.edu for more details in March.

 Additional Scholarships Available to You:

-1. The Study Abroad Financial Assistance Grant: The Study Abroad Financial Assistance Grant supports undergraduate students who have financial need and are participating on LMU Summer Study Abroad Programs.
+1. The Study Abroad Financial Assistance Grant: The Study Abroad Financial Assistance Grant supports undergraduate students who have financial need and are participating in LMU Summer Study Abroad Programs.
 The award is based on financial need and a project proposal.
 Grants will vary and are placed directly into your student account to go towards the program fee.
-The Summer 2020 priority deadline is December 02, 2019, and the regular application deadline is March 2.
+The Summer 2020 priority deadline is December 02, 2019, and the regular application deadline is January 20, 2020.

 2. Benjamin A. Gilman International Scholarship: The Gilman International Scholarship Program offers competitive scholarships for US undergraduate students at a 2-year or 4-year college or university to participate in study abroad programs worldwide.
 Sponsored by the U.S. Department of State Bureau of Educational and Cultural Affairs, this program requires both US citizenship as well as being a current recipient of a Federal Pell Grant.
-The application will open in January and the deadline for Summer 2017 is March 7, 2017.
+The application will open in January and the deadline for Summer and Fall 2020 is March 3, 2020.

 4. Visit the Scholarship and Grants section for information on additional scholarships.